nus-cs2103-AY2425S1/ip/docs/README.md

 # What is Ollie️ ☺️
 **Ollie ☺**️ is your task manager app!
 - Manages your tasks for you
-- _User-friendly_ syntax using one-letter commands
+- _User-friendly_ syntax using one-letter commands eg `-l` to list all tasks
 - [Features](#features)
   - [Adding tasks](#add-a-task)
   - [Listing tasks](#list-all-tasks)